 In June 2017, the European Commission published a proposal for Regulation on a Pan-European Personal Pension Product (PEPP).
+It was adopted and published early 2019.
+Work on level II is now on its way.
+The Regulation will apply (directly) 12 months after publication of the level II.
 The Regulation deals with the registration, manufacturing, distribution and supervision of PEPP.
 PEPP is intended as an optional, 2nd regime instrument, complementary to the existing state-based (pillar 1), occupational (pillar 2) and national personal pensions (pillar 3) and has standardised key product features.
 The Commission described PEPP as “a new, additional opportunity to save for retirement: simple, transparent & portable”.
-The PEPP proposal was launched together with a Recommendation on the tax treatment of personal pension products, including PEPP.The proposals are part of the bigger framework of the Capital Markets Union.
-Regulations are directly applicable in the EU Member States.
+The PEPP proposal was launched together with a Recommendation on the tax treatment of personal pension products, including PEPP.The initiatives are part of the bigger framework of the Capital Markets Union.

 Regulation on PEPP